 During injection moulding molten thermoplastic is injected into a mold and high pressure is applied.
 As a result desired plastic shape is achieved inside the mold.
 After solidification of molten plastic, finished part it is injected out of mold.

-Commonly found injection moulding defects are Short shot, Flow marks, Flow lines, Sink Marks, Warpage, Voids, Flash, Knit lines and Burn marks.
-You can check in detail about injection molding defects and how to control them here.
+Commonly found injection molding defects are Short shot, Flow marks, Flow lines, Sink Marks, Warpage, Voids, Flash, Knit lines and Burn marks.
+Read this article to know more about injection molding defects and how to control them here.

 What is insert / over-moulding?

-Over-molding is a type of injection moulding process where one material is moulded over another material.
+Over-molding is a type of injection molding process where one material is molded over another material.